XaviGT10/XaviGT10/README.md

 ## 👤About me:👤

 Hello!
 My name is Xavier, although I rather be called Xavi.
 I'm a 21 year old guy who's looking for a future job, eager to work an continue to learn and grow as a programmer and as a person.

-By the moment I'm looking for a company to carry out the intership necessary to complete the Foundation Degree in cross- platform application development that I'm studying.
+At the moment I'm on an intership in Neoris, in the Data Analytics & AI department.

 I invite you to consult my CV!